Amy Wheelecor

 Trauma-Informed Yoga

 Trauma processing is supported through verbal, emotional, somatic, and experiential modalities.
 Amy incorporates interventions informed by training in meditation, mindfulness, Buddhist and Vedic philosophy, and Yoga.
 She is a practicing meditator and teaches mind-body practices and their associated philosophies as vehicles for enhancing self-awareness, self-compassion, and self-acceptance.
 She hopes you will connect with greater awareness, compassion, and meaning in your life as a result of working with her.
-She has a special fondness for working with creatives, healthcare professionals, working therapists, and therapists-in-training.
+Amy has a special fondness for working with creatives, healthcare professionals, working therapists, and therapists-in-training.

 Education & Training

-University of Saint Thomas
+University of Saint Thomas, St. Paul, MN

 Counseling Psychology, Doctor of Psychology